 Part-time programs: For those who are working or have other family commitments, they may opt for evening or part-time programs where the coursework is taken over a period of 18 to 24 months.

-Benefits of becoming an LPN
+Benefits of becoming an PN

 Shorter education path